-Striga hermonthica, an Orobanchaceae, is a root parasitic flowering plant that attacks sorghum, maize, millet and several grassy weeds in semi-arid tropical Africa.
-In Sudan, Striga is widespread in irrigated and rain-fed areas and is considered to be the main biotic constraint to sorghum production.
-More than a million hectares under rain-fed cultivation are heavily infested with Striga, which commonly results in significant yield losses of 70-100%.
+World Journal of Science, Technology and Sustainable Development Vol. 12 No. 4, 2015 pp. 294-302 Emerald Group Publishing Limited 2042:5945 DOI 10.1108/WISTSD-10-2015-0050 losses of 70-100 per cent.
 It has become obvious that there is no simple, fast and inexpensive solution to the problem.
 The Striga life cycle is closely linked with that of its hosts (Haussmann et al., 2000).
 This complex biology limited the development of successful control methods that can be accepted and practiced by subsistence farmers.
 Nevertheless, several control measures for Striga have been developed including cultural, biological and chemical methods, in addition to the development of resistant and tolerant host varieties (Elzein and Kroschel, 2003; Parker and Riches, 1993).
 Ogborn (1984) observed that, in Africa and Asia where Striga spp. are endemic, re-infestation from wild hosts may make it very difficult to eradicate the weed.
-The present study was conducted to evaluate the effects of nitrogen fertiliser and the herbicide triclopyr, each on their and in combinations, on Striga incidence and sorghum growth and yield.
+The present study was conducted to evaluate the effects of nitrogen fertilizer and the herbicide triclopyr, each alone and in combinations, on Striga incidence and sorghum growth and yield.